SwiftGen/SwiftGen/README.md

   }
 }
 ```

-If you look closely, you can see that the `apples.count` is present in the `Localizable.strings` and the `Localizable.stringsdict`.
-In this case, SwiftGen will use the plural to generate the method signatures, because Foundation behaves the same way when passing a key that is used in both files to a method to receive a localized string.
+Note that if the same key is present in both, the `.strings` and the `.stringsdict` files, SwiftGen will only consider the one in the `.stringsdict` file because that's also how Foundation behaves.

 </details>